selemondev/nuxt-ui-vue/CONTRIBUTING.md

 This repository is managed by `pnpm` and includes the following packages：

-1. `nuxtlabs-ui-vue`: Main UI component library for Vue
+1. `nuxt-ui-vue`: Main UI component library for Vue

 ## License